notes college physics electricity thermodynamics optics waves circuits magnetism

 Cyclotron frequency does not depend on the speed of the particle!!!!

-When the particle has a component of $\vb{v}$ along the field $B$, it forms a helix/spiral
+When the particle has a component of

 - Perpendicular component is responsible for circular motion